Sea of holes

 It's an important point, but it's still just a technical patch.
 Earlier today, Richard Clayton pointed to a 2008 report he, Ross Anderson, Rainer Böhme, and Tyler Moore wrote for ENISA that, among other things, recommends that to foster systemic change we need to introduce product liability into the software industry.
 Acknowledging the political and practical difficulties of such a move, the authors suggest, "A good starting point would be to require vendors to certify that their products are secure by default."
 This would in fact apply to something as arcane as a cryptographic library like OpenSSL, even though it's open source, because users never touch it until it's been implemented in a bigger product that has a vendor that interacts with the user.
 I like this suggestion, in part because so much of the Internet's expansion has been by patching stuff up along the way, an ideal way to create vulnerabilities.

 Cue this quote from Gene Spafford: "The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards - and even then I have my doubts."

 None of us can live like that.
 But the way things are right now, there's half a hole in our pockets, and we're left wondering where the other half is.

 Wendy M. Grossman Wendy M. Grossman is the 2013 winner of the Enigma Award.
-Her Web site has an extensive archive of her books, articles, and music, and an archive of earlier columns in this series.
-Stories about the border wars between cyberspace and real life are posted occasionally during the week at the net.wars Pinboard - or follow on Twitter.
+Her Web site has an extensive archive of her books, articles, and music, and an archive of all the earlier columns in this series.
+Stories about the border wars between cyberspace and real life are posted throughout the week at the net.wars Pinboard - or follow on Twitter.